astridx/meinblog/sik/r/javascript-continuous-integration/index.md

 ---
-title: "How to set up Continuous Integration for JavaScript"
+title: 'How to set up Continuous Integration for JavaScript'
-description: "Learn how to set up Continuous Integration for your JavaScript project.
-In this tutorial, we will use Travis CI as example for covering the build and tests on your JavaScript application ..."
+description: 'Learn how to set up Continuous Integration for your JavaScript project.
+In this tutorial, we will use Travis CI as example for covering the build and tests on your JavaScript application ...'
-date: "2019-07-19T13:56:46+02:00"
+date: '2019-07-19T13:56:46+02:00'
-categories: ["JavaScript", "Tooling"]
+categories: ['JavaScript', 'Tooling']
-keywords: ["javascript continuous integration"]
+keywords: ['javascript continuous integration']
-hashtags: ["#100DaysOfCode", "#JavaScript"]
+hashtags: ['#100DaysOfCode', '#JavaScript']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />